-Are Chihuahuas Spiteful?
+Are Chihuahuas Hard to Train?

-How to Train Your Chihuahua
+The 5 Steps to Potty Train Your Chihuahua

 One of the primary things you need to have to potty train your Chihuahua is patience.
 If you maintain your level of patience by implementing the proper attitude, motivation, and positive reinforcement, you have a trained Chihuahua in no time.